atbcb/ICTTestingBaseline/docs/05RepetitiveContent.md

     * Check that the focus is shifted past the repetitive content.
 If there is only text/no interactive component to receive the shift of focus, it may not be evident that a focus shift occurred.

 ### Test Results
-If any of the above checks fail, then this SC fails and the Baseline Requirement fails.
+If any of the above checks fail, then SC 2.4.1 and Baseline Requirement 5 fail.

 ## Test Procedure for SC 3.2.3 Consistent Navigation
 ### Select/Identify Content